 If your injury temporarily keeps you from being able to work, you may be eligible for temporary disability payments.
 Think of this as a financial bridge to help you cover your bills while you’re out of commission.
 These payments are designed to replace a portion of your lost wages during your recovery period.
 This support allows you to focus on healing without the added stress of a complete loss of income.
 Once your doctor clears you to return to work, these temporary payments typically stop.

-Permanent Disability Payments
+Compensation for a Permanent Disability

 Sometimes, a work injury results in a permanent impairment that affects your ability to do your job long-term.
 In these more serious cases, you might qualify for permanent disability payments.
 If your injury causes a partial disability, you’ll receive payments based on the severity of the impairment.
 If you’re left completely unable to return to any kind of work, you could receive permanent total disability benefits.
 These payments provide crucial financial support when an injury permanently changes your ability to earn a living.

-Support for Your Family (Death Benefits)
+Financial Support for Your Family

 It’s difficult to think about, but it’s important to know that workers’ compensation provides for your family if the unthinkable happens.
 If a worker passes away due to a work-related injury or illness, their dependents can receive death benefits.
 This support typically includes weekly payments to help the family manage financially after their loss.
 The benefits also cover a portion of the funeral expenses, offering some relief during an incredibly challenging time and ensuring your loved ones are cared for.

-Help Getting Back to Work
+Getting Help to Return to Work

 The ultimate goal of workers’ compensation is to help you recover and return to a productive life.
 That’s why the system includes vocational rehabilitation services to assist you in getting back into the workforce.
 If your injury prevents you from returning to your old job, these services might include job retraining to help you learn new skills for a different role.
 It can also cover physical therapy and other treatments aimed at restoring your physical abilities so you can safely and confidently return to work.